Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

     * Optionally adjust the `--font-size` if you need to.

 > If the font is not working correctly, then double-check
-> the font name that you have provided in Step 8.
+> the font name that you've provided in Step 8.
 > Please make sure that the font name is the same as shown by Google Font
 > during Step 5 and 6 (the font name that was shown to you when you followed Steps 5 and 6).